Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * **Random Assholes:** malicious individuals, harassers or unsophisticated mobs
 * **Assholes with Resources:** organized hate groups, rogue cops, more sophisticated / technical Random Assholes, more dedicated assholes (e.g. "jilted lovers" with resources)
 * **The State:** Governments, surveillance apparatus & multinational corporations (Wal-Mart, Apple+Google+Facebook, etc.)

+# "Z-axis" aspects:

+> 🚧 TK-TODO: This parts needs a closer look:
+>
+> 1. Read through the list, categorizing each line item along a "z-axis"
+> 1. Group the line items according to their z-axis
+>   * **What about line items matching more than one z-axis; place in both subheads or just the one?

+* Technical: "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
+* Behavior/habitual: "Don't click on links in email" and similar

 <table border="1" cellpadding="10" cellspacing="0">
   <tr>